The arrival of a new baby in the household will have an impact on your pet, so it’s worth taking time to prepare everyone for the changes ahead.

 Once you find out you’re pregnant, you’ll need to be really careful when feeding your cat and cleaning out the litter tray.
 If you can get someone else to do this for you, please do.
 Cat poo can contain an infection called toxoplasmosis, and although it’s rare, if you get it when you’re pregnant, the infection can be passed to your baby.
 It can cause harm to the baby or even cause you to miscarry.

 If you do have to clean out the litter tray, make sure you wear rubber gloves and always wash your hands thoroughly when you’ve finished.
-Further information about toxoplasmosis can be found on NHS Choices.
+Further information about toxoplasmosis can be found on the NHS website.

 Here are some further hints and tips for cat owners:

-- Don’t leave your baby alone with the cat unsupervised.
+- Leave your baby alone with the cat unsupervised

 Further useful links: